Rules of Paragliding

 Conclusion – Flying Safely

 When it comes to the rules of paragliding, it all boils down to one primary thing, safety.
 Paragliding is labeled as an extreme recreational sport, and it can be all too easy to miss a critical step that fosters potential adversities, and yes, even death in some instances.
-Paragliding rules and regulations are very strict and must know them before becoming a certified flyer yourself.
+Paragliding rules and regulations are very strict and must know them before becoming a certified pilot yourself.

 Overall, the whole point of paragliding is to have fun and become enriched with the fact that you are soaring through the air.
 However, the only way to do that and be as safe as possible simultaneously is to embed the paragliding rules and regulations during your training and well beyond.
 Remember, these international rules and regulations are in place for a reason, and as long as you follow them, then you are setting yourself up for a safe, yet exciting flight every single time.